rouge1616/Spine-Mets-CT-SEG/README.md

 CT scans and segmentations are both provided in DICOM.
 We recommend 3D Slicer's DICOM viewer [3D Slicer](https://www.slicer.org), to view the DICOM images.
 The CT images can be viewed without additional extensions.
 The segmentations can be viewed using the [QuantitativeReporting extensions](https://qiicr.gitbook.io/quantitativereporting-guide/).

-## Conversion to Nifti
+## Convert to Nifti
-We provide a script _tcia_dcm2nifit.py_ to convert the full dataset to Nifti file format.
+Use the script _tcia_dcm2nifit.py_ to convert the full dataset to Nifti file format.
 Make sure to re-assign the correct labels to the the vertebra levels after conversion using the corresponding JSON file.

 ## Segmentation Weights
 The segmentation weights from the nnUNet training are provided in the folder _/weights_.